In home euthanasia

 End of life care is never an easy process for pet parents.
 For folks that are not sure how to decide when the time has come that their pet is having more bad days than good days we offer in home consultation to assess quality of life.
 For pets with terminal disease we offer hospice care to help keep them comfortable as long as their owners feel they still have adequate quality of life.
 When the times comes that your beloved pet no longer has an acceptable quality of life we provide peaceful at home euthanasia.
 For families that would like pet cremation we provide transportation to the crematorium and make all arrangements.
 The loss of a pet is very difficult, but we feel that allowing families the option to say goodbye in the privacy and comfort of their home helps ease the pain.
 Pet loss is never easy but allowing your pet to pass gently as home with their family by their side, without stress, pain or fear, is one of the last gifts pet owners can give their beloved friend.

 As a mobile house call practice we are able to provide gentle in home euthanasia to make the experience as comfortable and stress free as possible for both the pet and the family that loves them.
 Pets are relaxed in their own home, on their own bed or in their yard under a favorite tree, surrounded by the family that loves them.
+We provide at home euthanasia for dogs, cats and horses.

 Our end of life care services allow your beloved pet to pass peacefully and painlessly in the privacy of your home.
 Every pet receives sedation and pain medication so they are very relaxed and pain free for the entire process.
 We administer the sedation and pain medicine with a very small needle so most pets do not notice the injection.
 Once your pet is sleepy the doctor will then administer anesthesia so they are completely relaxed when euthanasia is administered.
 We have developed this process so that we can ensure that your pet is peaceful, pain free and experiences no stress during the process- ensuring a gentle passing.
 This process allows pets parents to be with their beloved pet for the entire process and allows the pets they love to be very relaxed during the entire process and to pass away peacefully as they drift off into eternal rest.
 We provide at home euthanasia for residents in Aberdeen, Cameron, Carthage, Fayetteville, Fort Bragg, Ft Liberty, Hope Mills, Jackson Springs, Lillington, Sanford, Southern Pines, Spring Lake, Raeford, Pinehurst, Pinebluff, Vass, Whispering Pines, West End, NC and the surrounding area.